ankitsultana/blog/_posts/2016-08-04-beginning-competitive-programming.markdown

 4. Binary Search
 5. Dynamic Programming (DP)

+You can find tutorials for most of these by googling online.

 For DFS and BFS, you can try problems from [here](http://ankitsultana.me/blog/2016/01/12/Easy-Graph-Problems/)

 For Binary Search, you can find links to problems and tutorial [here](https://github.com/bk2dcradle/cpsig/tree/master/binary_search)

+I wrote another post telling how to go about learning DP.
+You can find it [here](http://ankitsultana.me/blog/2016/02/21/dp-resources/)

 ### Resources